iits-consulting/terraform-opentelekomcloud-project-factory/README.md

 }
 ```

 ## Quickstart

 As a quick start we recommend using this template:

 - https://github.com/iits-consulting/otc-terraform-template

-Then just adjust the showcase/dev/main.tf as you wish
+Then just adjust the set-env.sh and the showcase/dev/main.tf as you wish

 ## Common Concepts behind the modules